sola-st/CodeCureAgent/repair_agent/experimental_setups/prompt_design.md

 4. extract_method_code: Retrieves possible implementations of a method by name in a file.
     Required params: (project_name: string, bug_index: integer, filepath: string, method_name: string)
 5. write_fix: Use this command to implement the fix you came up with.
+    Only use this command if you think that you have collected all necessary information by using other commands.
     The project will automatically be rebuilt and reanalyzed by SonarQube.
 Changes are reverted automatically if the build fails or if any violations of the specified rule remain.
     Required params: (project_name: string, bug_index: integer, changes_dicts:list[dict])
     The list should contain at least one non empty dictionary of changes.
 Each dict must conform to the format defined in the section '## The format of the fix'.